 Add more media volume levels

 $ adb shell $ su # mount -o rw,remount /system # echo "ro.config.media_vol_steps=25" >> /system/build.prop

 Post Last Updated

-For March ’18 release of Android (Oreo) 8.1, same procedure worked for April and May release.
+for March ’18 release of Android (Oreo) 8.1; the same procedure worked for April, May, June, and July releases.
 Though for May, I had to hard restart after flashing Magicsk as my pixel was stuck at the G boot loading screen.